NavyaG-lab/Tech-writer/etl_users/archived_datasets.md

 ```

 Note that by default, `archivedVersion` makes all metadata columns primary keys of your new dataset.
 If you wish to change this (to change deduplication behaviour for example), it also takes an optional `commonPrimaryKeys` which you can use to restrict which of these keys should be set as primary.

+For your contract dataset to be computed you'll also need to add it to the [list of archive contracts](https://github.com/nubank/itaipu/blob/master/src/main/scala/nu/data/br/dataset_series/archived/package.scala)